-School community councils have a digital citizenship assignment.
-It is to partner with school administration in creating a safe and constructive internet environment for students.
+The Utah Legislature has assigned councils responsibilities for school safety and digital citizenship.
 As with other responsibilities of school community councils, it is intended that administrators, staff, and parents engage together to bring about the best possible result for students.

-The following have been prepared to assist councils in completing the Digital Citizenship requirement.
+The following documents and links will assist councils in completing the School Safety and Digital Citizenship requirements.

-www.digcitutah.com is a newly released website that has been prepared specifically to assist councils.
+www.digcitutah.com is a website that has been prepared specifically to assist councils.
 Under the Resource Library you will find links to help address specific concerns as well as opportunities for enriching the digital experience for students.
-Please take note of the entirely voluntary Positives Pilot.